walkerrandolphsmith/js-data-structures/README.md

 `push(element)`
 Add an element to the end of the list.

-`pop(element, comparator)`
+`pop(element)`
-Given an element and a comparator function, remove the first element that matches the comparison.
+Given an element remove the first element that matches the comparison.

 ### Stack